Classic Blueberry Galette with Crumble Topping

 What is a galette?

 A galette is a round free-form pie, similar to a rustic French tart.
-Whenever I’m craving a fruit-filled dessert, I make a galette with seasonal fruit – it’s so much easier than a homemade pie or tart, and no dough crimping or special pan required!
+Whenever I’m craving a fruit-filled dessert, I make a galette with seasonal fruit – it’s so much easier than a homemade pie or tart, no dough crimping or special pan required!

-Why you’ll love this easy blueberry galette:
+Why you’ll love this blueberry galette:

 Flaky pastry envelops bursting blueberries in this free-form blueberry pie, so simple and so scrumptious.